Znergy/aws-lambda-cognito-auth/README.md

 To upload the code you need a couple of things.
 Also, it would make this process much smoother if you made your own project and added the files one by one into your own project as you follow along.

 ### Four core files for this AWS Lambda upload
-1. function code (index.js, register-user-function.js, etc)
+1. function code (index.js)
 2. package.json
 3. amazon-cognito-identity.min.js
 4. node_modules

 ### Important, before uploading
-Change 'register-user-function.js' or whatever the function file name is to 'index.js', prior to uploading to AWS Lambda.
 On AWS Lambda, the normal naming convention for your function is 'index.js'.
 If you upload the function file with the name 'register-user-function.js' and don't change the handler on AWS Lambda to 'register-user-function.handler' this will cause issues (the handler has to match the function file name).
 To be safe, change the name of the file to 'index.js' prior to uploading and confirm the handler is 'index.handler' in the AWS Lambda console.

 ### 1) Project setup
 ```